MMZK1526/Haskell-Graphs/README.md

 # Graph.hs
 Implements graphs using Adjacency List;
 Provides a type class for graphs.

+Dependencies: `Data.IntMap`, `Data.Sequence`, `Data.Set`.
+These should be available in default GHC.
+If not, install the hackage `containers`.

 # Search
 Implements Depth-First Search & Breadth-First Search;